NiceAesth/ripplesig/README.md

 ## Requirements

 The generator requires ImageMagick and memcached.
-That's it.
-Yes.
+It also needs the file `p/.priv.php`.
+It's used to configure memcached's host and port.
+If you're not doing anything special and you're running memcached on `localhost:11211` (default), simply run `cp p/.priv.sample.php p/.priv.php` and you're good to go.

 ## Credits